JestMeow/Bliding-Staf/README.md

 # Bliding-Staf
-A worldedit-like addon for Minecraft: Bedrock Edition that focuses on building efficiently and effortlessly.

-:3
+A WorldEdit-inspired Minecraft Bedrock addon made to help with building.
+For information on how to use this addon, [read the wiki](https://github.com/JestMeow/Bliding-Staf/wiki)